-a credit and financial services institution established in the EU, an EEA signatory state or a non-EU member state whose prudential rules are equivalent to those of EU law in the view of BaFin.
+a credit and financial services institution established in an EU Member State, an EEA signatory state or a third country whose prudential rules are considered by BaFin to be equivalent to those laid down in EU law.
 The counterparty must have a minimum credit rating of Investment Grade, but this requirement may be waived in exceptional cases.
 "Investment grade" means a rating of "BBB-" or "Baa3" or higher, resulting from the analysis of creditworthiness performed by a rating agency.
 The specific counterparty is selected primarily taking into consideration the contract terms offered.
 The Company monitors the financial situation of the counterparty under consideration.